reelyactive/reelib/README.md

 ### isValid(identifier)

-Returns whether the given identifier object is valid or not.
+Returns whether the given identifier (as string or object) is valid or not.

 Tiraid library